toptal/chewy/README.md

 ### Observing strategies

-There are 3 strategies for index updating: do not update index at all, update right after save and cummulative update.
+There are 3 strategies for index updating: do not update index at all, update right after save and cumulative update.
 The first is by default.

+**WARN: It is preferred to use `Chewy.atomic` block in most cases due to performance restrictions of the urgent updates!**

 #### Updating index on-demand